Just what is computer networking? It’s the practice of connecting devices to share information. And it’s one of the hottest fields around.

 This is a more advanced role that may require additional training or cybersecurity certifications.
 Employers often look for candidates who have a few years of experience in network operations.
 It’s quite common for a network technician or network administrator to advance into a security role over time.

-PayScale data shows that information security analysts in Montreal earn around $59,000 as a median salary.
-The top earners make $88,000 or more.
+PayScale data shows that information security specialists in Canada earn around $83,000 as a median salary.
+The top earners make $105,000 or more.

 COMPUTER NETWORKING JOB #5: NETWORK ARCHITECT